-Modeling the diameter distribution of trees in forest stands is a common forestry task that supports key biologically and economically relevant management decisions.
+Modeling the diameter distribution of trees in forest stands is a frequent application in ecology that supports key biologically and economically relevant management decisions.
 The choice of model used to represent the diameter distribution and how to estimate its parameters has received much attention in the forestry literature; however, accessible software that facilitates comprehensive comparison of the myriad modeling approaches is not available.
 To this end, we developed an R package called